As Seen On

 All children need to see themselves in the books they read.
 Children are impacted when they feel left out and those negative feelings often have lasting effects into adulthood.
 Books serve as windows for young readers, enabling them to glance into the lives of other children, who live different experiences.
 Also, when a child sees themselves in the books they read, it builds confidence and helps make them feel validated.

-We’re excited to offer fun and interactive virtual author visits for groups of 10, or more to share The Amazing Zoe stories.
+We’re excited to offer fun and interactive in-person or virtual school author visits.
 Stop by the Author Visits page to learn more.

 From Mayor Bonnie Crombie of Mississauga